Madagascar (franchise): Box office performance

-The film series has grossed over $2.2 billion, making it the sixth highest-grossing animated franchise (behind Despicable Me, Shrek, Ice Age, Toy Story and The Lion King), and the second highest-grossing DreamWorks Animation franchise (behind Shrek).
+The film series has grossed over $2.2 billion, making it the ninth highest-grossing animated franchise and the third highest-grossing DreamWorks Animation franchise (behind Shrek and Kung Fu Panda).

-Critical and public reception
+Critical and public response

 The series is notable for its steadily improving critical reception, with each mainline film receiving better reviews than the last.
 Its reception among audiences has remained consistently positive throughout its run.